Palm Springs Modern Tours

 About Modernism and Palm Springs

-Drawn by the growing need for homes and buildings, as well as the extraordinary desert landscape and the city's unrestrained spirit of reinvention, architects came to Palm Springs, too, and embarked on an extraordinary experiment.
-The results of that experiment were thousands of bold, innovative structures that expressed the spirit of their unique time and place.
+Drawn by the growing need for homes and buildings, as well as the extraordinary desert landscape and the city's unrestrained spirit of reinvention, architects came to Palm Springs too and embarked on an extraordinary experiment.
+The results of this experiment were thousands of bold, innovative structures that expressed the spirit of their unique time and place.

-Desert Modernism took its cues not from history or tradition, but from the ideas of early modernists like Le Corbusier, Gropius, Mies van der Rohe and Frank Lloyd Wright.
+Desert Modernism took its cues from the ideas of early modernists like Le Corbusier, Gropius, Mies van der Rohe and Frank Lloyd Wright.
 Its style grew out of a confluence of forces that began with the pure vision of talented architects and incorporated the tastes and expectations of Hollywood celebrities, affluent snow birds, busy home builders, booming businesses and an aspiring post-war middle class.

 But by the late 1970s, Palm Springs' fortunes began to diminish as 'modern' styles fell out of fashion and newer Coachella Valley resorts drew away the crowds.
 Architectural treasures languished while new homes and developments sprang up in derivative historical styles.
 And many of the sleek, angular buildings that had come to be associated with Palm Springs' heyday fell into sad disrepair.